 Arrangements to be made for transport to alternate site, or provide information to candidates on new arrangements.

-6. Failure of IT systems
+7. Failure of IT systems or Cyber Attack

 - MIS system failure at final entry deadline

 - MIS system failure during exams preparation

 - MIS system failure at results release time